skellis46/finger-pointing-moon/project overview.md

 ## aim

-Develop, critique and share epistemic principles for practice-as-research
+To develop epistemic principles and limitations for practice-as-research

 ## objectives